Blog | Personal Finance

 meet your own rich dad - start your quiz now

-What is the point of these two stories?
-You often can’t trust an “authority” on a subject just because they are winsome.
-At some point, you have to actually understand and make up your own mind.
+If you’ve ever been to college, or worked in corporate, you’ve probably come to find that you often can’t trust an “authority” on a subject just because they are winsome.
+At some point, you have to actually understand and use your own knowledge to make sense of the circumstances you’re observing.

 Finance is easy?

 This is especially true when it comes to the financial services industry.
-A recent report by VisibleThread, “a company that offers tools to analyse how well corporate websites communicate,” reveals that the websites of 69 global money managers were some of the most jargon-riddled around.
+As written by VisibleThread, “a company that offers tools to analyse how well corporate websites communicate,” reveals that the websites of 69 global money managers were some of the most jargon-riddled around.

 “We broadly got poor readability and poor accessibility—a jargon-laden result,” they said.
-To the point of my friend who wrote long sentences when he didn’t know what he was talking about, VisibleThread found, “Long sentences made up 25 per cent of the written material that was examined, compared with a target level of 5 percent of clearly written content.”
+VisibleThread found, “Long sentences made up 25 per cent of the written material that was examined, compared with a target level of 5 percent of clearly written content.”

 “The Globe and Mail” columnist Rob Carrick writes that the underlying reasons for the financial industry using so much jargon and so many long sentences is a desire to impress clients by sounding lofty and because, “There’s also a power dynamic at work here—staying incomprehensible helps the investment industry perpetuate the idea that it, and it alone, can manage your money.”